 - Annual operating cost Any increase to floor space of a facility or adding heating/cooling will increase the annual operating costs to that facility.
 However in the case of Windermere Park, the facility is leased to two user groups who are responsible for all outgoings for the clubrooms. - Estimated annual income The City currently receives \$1 (peppercorn) per annum for the lease of Windermere Park Clubrooms.
-If the floor space is increased the rental will increase proportional based on 0.1% of the capital replacement of the facility as per the City's adopted Property Management Framework. - Capital replacement The Building Asset Management Plan defines the life of such an asset would be 100 years. - 20 Year Strategic Financial Plan impact Financial Plan impact Financial Plan.
+If the floor space is increased the rental will increase proportional based on 0.1% of the capital replacement of the facility as per the City's adopted Property Management Framework.

+Capital replacement The Building Asset Management Plan defines the life of such an asset would be 100 years.
+20 Year Strategic Financial Plan impact Funds are currently listed within the City's 20 Year Strategic Financial Plan.
 This will be impacted if the funding amounts and/or the years listed are adjusted.
-The estimated net cash impact over the current adopted plan would need to be determined based on the estimated increase to the annual operating costs (once known) for a 20 year period. - Impact yearFunds are currently within the City's 20 Year Strategic Financial Plan (2018-19 Windermere Park Clubrooms; 2023- 24 Falklands Park toilet/change rooms).
+The estimated net cash impact over the current adopted plan would need to be determined based on the estimated increase to the annual operating costs (once known) for a 20 year period.
+Impact year Funds are currently within the City's 20 Year Strategic Financial Plan (2018-19 Windermere Park Clubrooms; 2023-24 Falklands Park toilet/change rooms).